 Job opportunities for English speakers in the tourism sector

 As an English speaker, there are various job opportunities within the tourism sector in Portugal.
 Many international visitors, especially those from English-speaking countries, visit Portugal each year.
-This creates a demand for English-speaking professionals who can cater to the needs of these tourists.
-Some job roles that frequently require English language skills include:
+This creates a demand for English-speaking professionals who can cater to the needs of these tourists, and there are many hospitality jobs in the Algarve and Maderia because they're regarded as tourist hotspots.
+While it's beneficial to speak English for these jobs, knowledge of other European languages can also be an asset.

 - Tour guides: Guiding tourists and providing them with information about the country’s history, culture, and attractions.